mrdzsi/EON-homework/README.md

 #  Real World App in Azure with Terraform

-How to run the app locally can be found on main branch README.

 Manual steps taken to deploy the app to Azure Container Instance:

 - Creating Dockerfile & main.tf